Ukraine says 9 Russian warplanes destroyed in Crimea blasts - NewsBreak

 During the war, the Kremlin has reported numerous fires and explosions on Russian territory near the Ukrainian border, blaming some of them on Ukrainian strikes.
 Ukrainian authorities have mostly kept silent about the incidents, preferring to keep the world guessing.

 Neither side has released much information about their own casualties.
-In his nightly video address Wednesday, Ukrainian President Volodymyr Zelenskyy claimed nearly 43,000 Russian soldiers had been killed.
+In his nightly video address Wednesday, Ukrainian President Volodymyr Zelensky claimed nearly 43,000 Russian soldiers had been killed.

-Colin Kahl, U.S. undersecretary of defense for policy, estimated Monday that Russian forces have sustained up to 80,000 deaths and injuries in the fighting.
+Colin Kahl, U.S. undersecretary of Defense for policy, estimated Monday that Russian forces have sustained up to 80,000 casualties in the fighting.
 He did not break down the figure with an estimate of forces killed or provide a Ukrainian casualty count.

-In other developments, Russian forces shelled areas across Ukraine on Tuesday night into Wednesday, including the central region of Dnipropetrovsk, where 13 people were killed, according to the region’s governor, Valentyn Reznichenko.
+In other developments, Russian forces shelled areas across Ukraine on Tuesday night into Wednesday, including the central region of Dnipro, where 13 people were killed, according to the region’s governor, Valentyn Reznichenko.

 “It was a terrible night,” Reznichenko said.
 “It's very hard to take bodies from under debris.
 We are facing a cruel enemy who engages in daily terror against our cities and villages.”